May Harrison: Musical training and career

-In 1922, May Harrison relocated with her family to Foyle Riding in Oxted and Limpsfield, Surrey.
-According to Candlin, “Their garden was the scene of many social charity garden parties, and received visitors from all over the world to see ‘The Garden of the Nightingales'” (the location where May's sister, Beatrice, made her famed recordings of cello music with nightingale accompaniments).”
+In 1922, May Harrison moved with her family to Foyle Riding in Oxted and Limpsfield, Surrey.
+According to Candlin, "Their garden was the scene of many social charity garden parties, and received visitors from all over the world to see 'The Garden of the Nightingales'" (the location where May's sister, Beatrice, made her famed recordings of cello music with nightingale accompaniments).

 In 1930, Delius dedicated his Violin Sonata, No. 3 to May Harrison.
 Four years later, the Harrison sisters suffered multiple losses with the 1934 deaths of their mother and, in June, Delius.
-Their father, who had also been in declining health then also passed away a short time later.
+Their father, who had also been in declining health, also died a short time later.

-Among the friends and colleagues made by the sisters in the musical community, in addition to Beecham, Delius, Elgar, Kreisler, and Glazunov were: Eugen d’Albert, Sir Arnold Bax, Pablo Casals, John Ireland, Zoltán Kodály, Dame Nellie Melba, Ernest John Moeran, Oskar Nedbal, Arthur Nikisch, Roger Quilter, Sergei Rachmaninoff, Freda Swain and Felix Weingartner.
-Delius and others dedicated several of their compositions to various Harrison sisters over time.
+Among the friends and colleagues the sisters made in the musical community, in addition to Beecham, Delius, Elgar, Kreisler, and Glazunov were: Eugen d'Albert, Sir Arnold Bax, Pablo Casals, John Ireland, Zoltán Kodály, Dame Nellie Melba, Ernest John Moeran, Oskar Nedbal, Arthur Nikisch, Roger Quilter, Sergei Rachmaninoff, Freda Swain and Felix Weingartner.
+Delius and others dedicated several of their compositions to various Harrison sisters.
 Their circle of friends also included the politically well connected, including Eleanor Roosevelt and Princess Victoria, the daughter of King Edward VII and Queen Alexandra, as well as George Bernard Shaw and other artists and writers.

-Prior to the outbreak of World War II, May Harrison’s performances were frequently heard live in Promenade Concerts and via the BBC Radio.
+Prior to the outbreak of World War II, May Harrison's performances were frequently heard live in Promenade Concerts and via the BBC Radio.
 From 1935 to 1947, she was also a member of the faculty at The Royal College of Music.
-Three of the sisters, -- May, Beatrice and Margaret – performed in the Delius Memorial Concert at Wigmore Hall on 29 May 1946, which helped raise funds to ease the war-related suffering of European children.
+Three of the sisters – May, Beatrice and Margaret – performed in the Delius Memorial Concert at Wigmore Hall on 29 May 1946, which helped raise funds to ease the war-related suffering of European children.